The microblading consent form is a document clients must sign in order to stay safe and healthy. Keep reading for more information on what it covers.

 Editor’s Note: This post was originally published in November 2020.
 Updated May 2021.

-Any professional artist will insist on having a consent form signed by clients before a microblading procedure, but unless you’ve already had some permanent makeup or tattoos, you’re probably not familiar with this document.
+Any professional artist will insist on having a microblading consent form signed by clients before the procedure, but unless you’ve already had some permanent makeup or tattoos, you’re probably not familiar with this document.

 Keep reading for all relevant information about the microblading client consent form.

 Microblading is a semi-permanent makeup treatment.
 It is similar to traditional tattooing, although it is not permanent.
-It is done in the dermis layer of the skin with a small blade that makes scratches.
-The pigment is inserted into the hair stroke alike scratches, making them look like hairs.
+It is done in the basal epidermis layer of the skin with a small blade that makes scratches.
+The pigment is inserted into the hair stroke-like incisions, making them look like hairs.

 The result is natural-looking eyebrows that usually last 2-3 years.
-Some touch ups might be required as well, in order to keep the results of the treatment as fresh as possible.
+Occasional touch ups are required in order to keep the results of the treatment as fresh as possible.